 We offer undergraduate and postgraduate SCITT, School Direct, Postgraduate Teaching Apprenticeships and Assessment Only pathways.
 We also validate QTS for other providers in the area and are delighted to work with the well-respected Birmingham City University for both our PGCE and our trail-blazing, school-based undergraduate route.

-Our modern training centre is based in a brand-new school, where we have study facilities available every day during term time.
+We have a dedicated training space, where we have study facilities available every day during term time.
 We are pleased to provide you with a laptop to use during your training course.

 We enjoy interviewing prospective teachers and discovering with you whether you are suited to teacher training and how our programme would work for you and your learning styles.
 The interviews are usually conducted by a member of the Initial Teacher Training team and a Head Teacher/Deputy Headteacher from one of our Partnership schools.

 Our interview process was adapted for the 2021 cycle to ensure COVID-safe practice and was conducted virtually.
 For 2022, our decision about whether to interview remotely or in person will be reconsidered in the light of national and local guidance at the time and when you are invited to interview, full details will be shared at that point.

 Please don’t worry about the interviews – we want to work with you to understand your motivations for teaching and are looking to see if you have the potential to train to teach – you don’t already have to be able to teach!

 Remember, learning to teach is a journey and you can be really successful from whatever starting point you have, whether you are a Teaching Assistant who has been in school for many years or someone with very little classroom experience.
 Our interview process is designed to explore that with you.

 As this is a salaried apprenticeship route, which inherently has expectations of solo classroom teaching from the outset, the interview will reflect this extra expectation and applicants will need to demonstrate that they have the classroom experience and personal qualities to undertake this programme.